MITgcm/MITgcm/doc/getting_started/getting_started.rst

 The parameter :varlink:`useCubedSphereExchange` needs to be changed to ``.TRUE.`` if you are using any type of grid composed of interconnected individual faces, including the cubed sphere topology or a lat-lon cap grid.
 See (needs section to be written).

+Note that setting flag :varlink:`debugMode` to ``.TRUE.`` activates a separate set of debugging print statements than parameter
+:varlink:`debugLevel` (see :numref:`freq_of_output`).
+The latter controls print statements that monitor model activity (such as opening files, etc.), whereas the former produces a more coding-oriented set of print statements (e.g., entering and exiting subroutines, etc.)

 .. tabularcolumns:: |\Y{.25}|\Y{.125}|\Y{.125}|\Y{.525}|